Zettlr/zettlr-docs/docs/en/reference/settings.md

 You can also help Zettlr by **subscribing to beta releases**.
 When you tick this option, Zettlr will notify you about new beta releases in addition to normal releases.
 You can then decide whether to use the beta version, or not.
 Activate **RMarkdown file support** to enable the detection of `.rmd` files used for R-Markdown.
 It is inactive by default, as some other programs (for instance, by Adobe) also use this extension to store binary data, which would cause problems.

-The text area to the right controls what files will be displayed in the **attachment** sidebar.
+The text area to the right controls what files will be displayed in the **sidebar**.
 It is simply a comma-separated list of all file extensions you would like to have at your disposal.
 The initial list should contain most extensions you might be using.

 The **Pandoc command** gives you full control over the export engine.
 The command in there will be run on export.
 You have a few variables at your disposal to customise your export: